bbauska/css-mastering-css/README.md

 &lt;/html&gt;
 ```

-###### The output of the code is given below: {#the-output-of-the-code-is-given-below-2 .unnumbered}
+###### The output of the code is given below:

 ![](./images/image014.png){width="1.518228346456693in"
 height="1.096353893263342in"}

 CSS animation property (third example).

-### CSS BACKGROUND PROPERTIES {#css-background-properties .unnumbered}
+### CSS BACKGROUND PROPERTIES

-###### The background is a shorthand property for setting a single back- ground property, that is, background-image, background-position, background-size, background-repeat, background-attachment, back- ground-origin, background-clip, and background-color in a single declaration. {#the-background-is-a-shorthand-property-for-setting-a-single-back--ground-property-that-is-background-image-background-position-background-size-background-repeat-background-attachment-back--ground-origin-background-clip-and-background-color-in-a-single-declaration. .unnumbered}
+###### The background is a shorthand property for setting a single back- ground property,
+that is, background-image, background-position, background-size, background-repeat, background-attachment, back- ground-origin, background-clip, and background-color in a
+single declaration.

 The syntax of this property is given as: